pivotal/docs-tap/install-gitops/eso/hashicorp-vault.hbs.md

 through GitOps with secrets managed in an external secrets store.
 To decide which approach to use, see [Choosing SOPS or ESO](../reference.hbs.md#choosing-sops-or-eso).

 Tanzu GitOps Reference Implememtation (RI) does not support changing the secrets management strategy for a cluster, for example, SOPs to ESO.
-However, changing between AWS Secrets Manager and Vault is supported.
+However, changing between AWS Secrets Manager and HashiCorp Vault is supported.
-The External Secrets Operator integration in this release of Tanzu GitOps RI is verified to support Kubernetes integration with Hashicorp Vault.
+The External Secrets Operator integration in this release of Tanzu GitOps RI is verified to support Kubernetes integration with HashiCorp Vault.

 ## <a id='prerequisites'></a>Prerequisites